xwq610728213/zodiac_edge/README.md

-(Users can customize w_num in generate_data.py to modify data size).
-Tu run de test, users can simply execute main.py.
+To run de test, users can simply execute main.py.
 File path can be changed in main.py to test different dataset.
+To generate dataset with different number of wind turbines, users can modify w_num in generate_data.py and execute the script to get new dataset.

 # ZodiacEdge